Tia & Tamera: Tamera Mowry-Housley

 With her twin sister, Tia, by her side, Tamera became a teen TV star thanks to her work on the wildly popular comedy series Sister, Sister.
 She continued to act and produce while pursuing a psychology degree at Pepperdine University.
 Other credits include Double Wedding (an onscreen reunion with Tia), Roommates, and Strong Medicine.
 Tamera married Fox News correspondent Adam Housley in May 2011.
 The couple confirmed that they were expecting their first child in April 2012.
 Tamera gave birth to a son named Aden John Tanner Housley on November 12, 2012.
 Tamera and Adam Housley welcomed their newest bundle of joy Ariah to the world on July 1, 2015.
-Mowry also served as a co-host on the daytime talk show The Real from 2013 until being released in 2020.